Halloween isn’t just a day — it’s an entire month of fun!

 Sample treats throughout Zoo Atlanta, and enjoy the sights, characters and adventures of the whimsical Zoo Boo Town Square on five magical days (including Halloween!) with more than 1,000 animals from around the world.
 Don’t forget your costume!

-In keeping with Zoo Atlanta’s current timed ticketing system, advance timed reservations are required for all general admission Zoo guests.
-Members do not need a timed reservation.
+In keeping with Zoo Atlanta’s current timed ticketing system, advance timed reservations are required for all general admission Zoo guests and Zoo members.
 Masks are required for ages 2 and up in indoor areas and for some optional experiences (such as Wildlife Encounters).

 This event is included with general admission.